django-oscar/django-oscar-api/README.rst

 1. gateway level.
    An api token is required to communicate with the rest api.
    That means we can authorize client applications to make use of the rest api.
-Examples of client applications are the sitecore website or a mobile application.
+Examples of client applications are a website or a mobile application.
 2. User level.
 Because we don't want resource protection to be the responsibility of the client application, we need restrictions of resource